 Quality control should be designed as a study and involve identifying the study’s objective, determining the relevant data to collect, choosing appropriate instruments to collect the data, analysing the data, recommending appropriate actions, implementing them, and evaluating the implementation to be used effectively in order to act strategically.

-For post-authorisation safety studies, the resources are: Commission Implementing Regulation (EU) No 520/2012, FDA’s Best Practices for Conducting and Reporting Pharmacoepidemiologic Safety Studies Using Electronic Health Care Data Sets or ISPE GPP and the Guidelines and recommendations for ensuring Good Epidemiological Practice (GEP): a guideline developed by the German Society for Epidemiology (European Journal of Epidemiology 2019;34(3):301-17).
+For post-authorisation safety studies, resources include: Commission Implementing Regulation (EU) No 520/2012, GVP Module I, FDA’s Best Practices for Conducting and Reporting Pharmacoepide Safety Studies Using Electronic Health Care Data Sets, the ISPE GPP and the Guidelines and recommendations for ensuring Good Epidemiological Practice (GEP): a guideline developed by the German Society for Epidemiology (European Journal of Epidemiology 2019;34(3):301-17).

 The following articles are practical examples of quality aspects implementation in pharmacovigilance and pharmacoepidemiological as well as other biomedical studies:

 Training, quality assurance, and assessment of medical record abstraction in a multisite study (Am J Epidemiol 2003;157:546-51) describes a practical approach to assurance of good quality control in a large multi-site study.

 Interviewer variability – quality aspects in a case–control study (Eur J Epidemiol 2006;21(4);267-77) describes the procedures used to reduce interviewer variability, including procedures of quality assurance (i.e. education and training of interviewers and data validity checks) and quality control (i.e. a classification test, annual test interviews, expert case validation and database validation).